-Semester Block, 1 Unit Academic 0834 This course is designed to offer students an opportunity to gain an understanding of the many positions available in marketing.
-Students will gain a business background while studying the various areas of marketing: fashion merchandising; financial services marketing; hospitality and tourism; advertising and visual merchandising; retail merchandising; and entrepreneurship.
-Computer-based learning activities in databases, spreadsheets, word-processing and multimedia presentations including the Internet will be applied to marketing material.
-Students will also have the opportunity to explore careers and develop leadership training through participation in DECA, an association of marketing students.DECA participation provides an opportunity to travel to leadership conferences and competitions.
-This course is required for participation in Business Co-op in order to be placed in a marketing job.
-MARKETING 2 This course offers advanced study for serious marketing students in marketing Semester Block.
-1 Unit functions of buying, selling, finance, management, promotion, product and Accelerated 0836 service planning, and distribution as they relate to careers in Merchandising, Grades 11 and 12 only Finance, Sports & Entertainment Marketing, Hospitality/Tourism, Services Prerequisite: Marketing (0834) Marketing, and Management.
-Students will gain a comprehensive understanding of marketing and business in order to pursue post-secondary studies in business administration.
-Computer technology in databases, spreadsheets, word-processing and multimedia presentations along with the Internet will be applied to marketing material.
-Students will also have the opportunity to explore careers and develop leadership training through participation in DECA, an association of marketing students.
-DECA provides an opportunity to participate in Marketing conferences and competitions on the local, state and national levels.
-PERSONAL FINANCE AND INVESTING This course helps prepare students for the challenges they will face, living in our Semester Block, 1 Unit complex capitalistic society after high school.
-This course, with its major emphasis on financial planning, saving, and investing, teaches students how to Accelerated 0841 Honors 0840 prepare for their financial future now at an early age.
+Semester Block, 1 Unit Grades 11-12, 10th with approval Honors 0840 This course helps prepare students for the challenges they will face living in our complex capitalistic society after high school.
+With its major emphasis on financial planning, saving, and investing, this course teaches students how to prepare for their financial future now at an early age.
 Some of the topics covered include saving for the future, managing investments, investing in stocks, bonds, mutual funds, real estate, futures, and options, as well as retirement and estate planning.
 Using the Business Education Department's computer labs, students will also learn how to invest in their own children's future as parents.
-Personal family budgeting and investment analysis will be aided by the use of Microsoft Excel and various financial Internet sites including Yahoo Finance.com.
+Personal family budgeting and investment analysis will be aided by the use of Microsoft Excel and various financial Internet sites, including Yahoo Finance.com.
 Students in this course will have the option of purchasing the paperback textbook used in the course.
 This challenging course is recommended for all students regardless of future educational and career plans.
 Sophomores will be considered after counselor recommendation and teacher approval.
-PERSONAL FINANCE Upon completing this course, students will be able to make wise decisions Semester Block.
-1 Unit related to managing personal finance, building earning capacity, protecting assets, and adapting to unexpected events.
-Students will discuss and apply Academic 0842 sound financial decision making principles through the many stages of their life, and exhibit mindful money management behaviors that benefit themselves and their families.
+Personal Finance courses in math or business can count as a graduation credit requirement for social studies, math, family and consumer science, and business, starting with the Class of 2024.
+PERSONAL FINANCE Semester Block, 1 Unit Accelerated 0841 Academic 0842 Upon completing this course, students will be able to make wise decisions related to managing personal finance, building earning capacity, protecting assets, and adapting to unexpected events.
+Students will discuss and apply sound financial decision-making principles through the many stages of their life, and exhibit mindful money management behaviors that benefit themselves and their families.
 A solid understanding of personal finance helps ensure a successful and prosperous future.
+Personal Finance courses in math or business can count as a graduation credit requirement for social studies, math, family and consumer science, and business, starting with the Class of 2024.